kora-projects/kora-docs/mkdocs/blog/en/myth-of-large-community.md

 The second model makes a smaller official ecosystem more sustainable.

-## Kora's "Built to Be Extended" Matters for This Exact Reason
+## Kora's "Built to Be Extended" Matters for This Exact Reason { #kora-built-to-extend }

 If a framework intentionally limits breadth, extension cannot be an afterthought.